Testing the Presence of Implicit Hiring Quotas with Application to German Universities: Results

 Here I present the deviations from the expected value as outlined above, both overall and by discipline.
-To characterize whether the distribution of women is unusual and violates the Null of random hiring, I will present both the result from the test statistic in Equation \eqref{eq:test_Hz_II} and the parametric bootstrap procedure.
+To characterize whether the distribution of women is unusual and violates the null of gender-blind hiring, I will present both the result from calculating the value of the test statistic \eqref{eq:Hz} and the critical values from a two sided test using the standard normal distribution and the quantiles from the parametric bootstrap procedure.
+Overall, both procedures clearly indicate that there are too many departments with exactly two women and too few with zero-, and three, four or five women.
+Based on this evidence, I can reject the joint Null of random hiring with a similar p-value for both the normal approximation and the parametric bootstrap procedure.